 SIGNATURE BEVERAGES

-1. For cold beverages, Participants will provide regular ice cubes for competitors.
+1. For cold beverages, regular ice cubes will be provided.

 COMPETITION GUIDELINES:

 1. Washing stations will be provided.
-Competitors are responsible for keeping track of and cleaning their own dishes
+Competitors are responsible for keeping track of and cleaning their own items.

 2. Runners and event staff are not responsible for breakage or loss of dishes or competitor items.